souzatharsis/podcastfy-demo/README.md

 https://github.com/user-attachments/assets/f1559e70-9cf9-4576-b48b-87e7dad1dd0b

 Try [HuggingFace 🤗 space app](https://huggingface.co/spaces/thatupiso/Podcastfy.ai_demo) for a simple use case (URLs -> Audio).

-For full customization options, see Open Source Python package and CLI at the original [Podcastfy's github repo](https://www.podcastfy.ai).
+See [Open Source Python package and CLI](https://www.podcastfy.ai) at the original github repo for full customization options.

-WARNING: This UI App was not as thoroughly tested as the Python package.
+WARNING: This UI App was not as thoroughly tested as the underlying Python package.

-Podcastfy is an open-source Python package that transforms web content, PDFs, and text into engaging, multi-lingual audio conversations using GenAI.

-Unlike UI-based tools focused primarily on note-taking or research synthesis (e.g. NotebookLM ❤️), Podcastfy focuses on the programmatic and bespoke generation of engaging, conversational transcripts and audio from a multitude of text sources therefore enabling customization and scale.

 ## Audio Examples